 If you’ve entered Thailand on a 15/30-day visa on arrival/visa exempt basis you can in theory exit the country and re-enter on the same day via a land border or by air to/from a neighboring country to get another 15/30 days.
-However, Thai immigration has cracked down on this practice and limit the number of times you can do this.
+However, Thai immigration has cracked down on this practice and limit how many times you can do this.
 This is up to the discretion of the immigration officer you meet.
 If you do this on a regular basis you will have problems.
 Two reliable companies who run land visa runs via air-conditioned minibus from Bangkok are …

 Bangkok Buddy goes to Poipet and Thai Visa to Ban Laem both on the Cambodian border.
 Not all nationalities qualify for a visa run.
 Check the websites for who qualifies and who doesn’t, schedules and cost.

 Overstaying your visa can have serious consequences.
-The fine for overstaying your visa is 500 THB per day capped at a maximum of 20,000 THB.
+The fine for overstaying your visa is 500 THB per day capped at most, 20,000 THB.
 The fine starts after the 2nd day of overstay.
 This is only payable at an International airport or land border on leaving the country.
 You cannot pay at an immigration office.
 If you’re arrested you will face prosecution, be detained in prison and then deported.
 Anyone who overstays over 3 months will face a long-term ban from entering Thailand.
 Overstaying from 3 months to 1 year will incur a ban of one year, overstaying from 1 to 3 years will incur a ban of 3 years, Overstaying from 3 to 5 years will incur a ban of 5 years and overstaying 5 years or more will incur a ban of 10 years.